AndreyNautilus/AndreyNautilus.github.io/content/posts/0-distributing-linux-so.md

 ...
 ```

-We'll see that only annotated symbols are exported.
+we'll see that only annotated symbols are exported.

-**Pros**: the best approach to control API visibility, all exported symbols are explicitly
+**Pros**: all exported symbols are explicitly annotated.
-annotated.
 It's a conscious decision and low risk of mistakes.

 **Cons**: